bernardpaulus/sinf2345/erlang/project/design_decisions/named_receiver.md

 low-level process.

-Despite the fact that this would be convenient, this name cannot be constant: we wish, for debugging purposes, to be able to run the full distributed program on a single node.
+Despite the fact that this would be convenient, this name cannot be constant: we wish, for debugging purposes, to be able to run the full distributed program on a single erlan node.

 *Each ATM will thus have a name.*
 The low level process will thus be a registered with the name